-We've been singing the praises of our Transferwise Borderless accounts for a while now and have had great success using it while travelling.
+We've been singing the praises of our Wise Multi-Currency accounts for a while now and have had great success using it while travelling.
 We've received money in multiple currencies as well as made payments in other currencies in an efficient and cost effective manner.

 Please Note: Articles on this site may contain affiliate links, meaning we may be compensated if you purchase a product or service after clicking them - at no additional cost to you.
 Thank you for supporting our blog in this way.
 Read our full disclosure policy here.